skycoin/skywire/mainnet_rules.md

 ## Rules
 This section covers the rules of the mainnet.
 Dependent on the amount of miners that are associated with your emails, some of these rules may apply to you or not.

-As of now, each person participating in the Skywire mainnet may own one DIY miner and multiple official Skyminers wrt. to being eligible for rewards.
+Currently, each person participating in the Skywire mainnet may own one DIY miner or multiple official Skyminers to be eligible for rewards.
-<div align="center"><b>"A DIY miner cannot be in the same location as another DIY or official Skyminer.</b></div><br>
+<div align="center"><b>A DIY miner cannot be in the same location as another DIY or official Skyminer.</b></div><br>

-Based on this central rule, each whitelisted person is eligible for receiving rewards for:
+Based on this central rule, each whitelisted person is eligible to receive rewards for:
-* one or multiple official miners
+* one or multiple official Skyminers

-*and/or*
+*or*

 * one DIY miner with up to 8 (eight) nodes

-<div align="center"><b>You must use the <a href="https://whitelist.skycoin.com">Skywire Whitelisting System</a> to keep your submitted data up to date</b>
+<div align="center"><b>You must use the <a href="https://whitelist.skycoin.com">Skywire Whitelisting System</a> to keep your submitted data up-to-date</b>
 <br><em> Read<a href="https://github.com/skycoin/skywire/wiki/Skywire-Whitelisting-System"> the Skywire whitelisting system user guide</a> to familiarize yourself with the new system.</em></div>
 <br>
 Different locations are required due to the fact that we want to spread out the meshnet and not create built-up areas.
 This prevents paying people to simply run single board computers (SBC) and to require them to provide a service to the network.

-* If you are running two separate miners in the same location because you're joining the network living in the same house you still have to move one of your miners to another location.
+* If you are running two separate miners in the same location because you're joining the network with someone living in the same house you still have to move one of your miners to another location.

-<div align="center"><em>Submitting miners under multiple email addresses is illegal and very likely to be detected - measures will be taken if such actions are recognized.</em></div>
+<div align="center"><em>Submitting miners under multiple email addresses is forbidden and very likely to be detected - measures will be taken if such actions are recognized.</em></div>

 ***

 ## Rewards
-**Skywire Visors must be running Skywire v0.3.0 or higher to receive rewards.** Note that the required minimal Skywire version is subject to change and will be updated from time to time.
+**Skywire Visors must be running Skywire v0.3.0 or higher to receive rewards.** Note that the required minimal Skywire version is subject to change and will be updated from time-to-time.
 <br>
 * The rewards are **paid every subsequent month around the 5th** (short delays are possible)
 * Adjustments of previous months are included in these reward distributions on the 5th.
 * The deadline to submit complaints is being published in the monthly Skywire status update emails and in the [Skywire PSA channel on Telegram](https://t.me/SkywirePSA).
-* Eligible for rewards are only the whitelisted nodes, that **comply with the Skywire mainnet rules** and **meet the uptime requirement** of the respective month (usually 75%).
+* Eligible for rewards are only the whitelisted nodes that **comply with the Skywire mainnet rules** and **meet the uptime requirement** of the respective month (usually 75%).

 <div align="center">
 <em>During Skywire’s testnet phase, owners of official Skyminers were required to have all eight nodes online in order to qualify for full uptime rewards.
 With the launch of Mainnet, official Skyminers now only require seven nodes to be online at least 75% of the time in order to earn full rewards.